-Revenue recognition The turnover of the Company amounted for the year ended 31.12.2017 to € 79.246.189 (€ 66.570.168 for the year ended 31.12.2016).
-Relevant reference about income is made in the fi- nancial statements in note B.17 (Accounting princi- ples and methods) and C.24 (Segment reporting) to the financial statements.
-Provided that the turnover is deemed to be a high risk area of the financial statements, we consider this to be one of the most significance matter.
-Our main audit approach included among other also the following procedures: Understanding of the policies and procedures for revenue recognition, with respect to discounts due to achieving sales goals.
+· · · · · · · · · · · · · · · · · · · ing of each customer, links the rating to the prob- ability of default and calculates the expected credit losses.
+Given the significance of the matter and the level of judgment and the estimates required, we con- sider this to be one of most significance matter.
+Revenue recognition The turnover of the Company amounted for the year ended $31.12.2018$ to \in 94.234.441 (\in 79.246.189 for the year ended $31.12.2017$).
+Relevant reference about revenue is made in the financial statements in note B.18 (Accounting policies and methods) and C.25 (Segment reporting) to the financial statements.
+Provided that the turnover is deemed to be a high risk area of the financial statements, we consider this to be one of most significance matter.
+In the year 2018 the Company applied IFRS 15 "Revenue from contracts with customers".
+Based on this standard, revenue recognition is done by following 5 key steps.
+The implementation of this standard ard took place on $1/1/2018$ and had no impact on the Company's financial statements achieving sales goals.
 Audit of correct separation of accounting years, examining the sales made close to the end of the reporting period and right after this, by correlating the invoices with the respective consignment notes.
 In a sample of customer contracts, recalculation of discounts based on verified turnover per case and the terms of the contracts and reconciliation with the respective issued vouchers and other supporting documents.
-Also, we assessed the adequacy and appropriateness of the disclosures in note C.24 "Segment reporting" to the financial statements.